How to Close a Texas Business in 8 Steps

 2: Liquidate Unsecured Assets (if you haven't already)

-Any assets that aren't tied to a loan are considered unsecured.
-You can liquidate these assets to cover payments to creditors, taxes, and employees, helping to make closing your business a bit smoother.
-It's always best to liquidate unsecured assets first, as the proceeds can go to paying off creditors and lienholders according to their priority.
+Any assets that aren't tied to a loan are usually considered unsecured.
+You can liquidate these assets to cover payments to creditors, taxes, and employees, all of which will help make closing your business a bit smoother.
+It's typically best to liquidate unsecured assets first, as the proceeds can be set aside to pay off creditors, lienholders, and others according to their priority (keep reading).

 3: Liquidate Secured Assets